felipsandoval/felipsandoval/README.md

 Hi there 👋

-My name is Felipe Sandoval and I LOVE coding, tech advances and marketing strategies.
+My name is Felipe Enmanuel Sandoval Sibada and I LOVE coding, tech advances and marketing strategies.

 I'm passionate about 🆓 FLOSS (Free, Libre, Open Source Software) communities, 🎳 friends, 🎵 music, and 🦐 good food. 🌱 I’m currently learning about automation, and I LOVE IT.